-At 12:42 pm on March 27, in the Unit 3 and 4 Service Buildings when a TEPCO member was bringing in analysis samples from Fukushima Daiichi Nuclear Power Plant, he confirmed that there was contamination by radioactive materials on a desk beside a small object monitor (non-controlled area^{}) at the checkpoint for the confirmation of contamination of goods for workers exiting from controlled area.
+At 12:42 pm on March 27, in the Unit 3 and 4 Service Buildings when a TEPCO member was bringing in analysis samples, which was going to be used for performance tests for the multi-nuclide removal facilities, from Fukushima Daiichi Nuclear Power Plant, he confirmed that there was contamination by radioactive materials on a desk beside a small object monitor (non-controlled area) at the checkpoint for the confirmation of contamination of goods for workers exiting from controlled area.
 Currently we are investigating the cause of the contamination.
 The contaminated desk and other spots where there is a possibility of contamination are partitioned and under control now.
-After the investigation, it was confirmed that the contamination on the table next to the small monitor in the check point was due to the spilled sample (water).
-The spilled amount was approx. 206Bq/cm2 according to the measurement by the contamination survey meter.
+After the investigation, it was confirmed that the contamination on the table next to the small monitor in the check point was due to the spilled sample (water) for for performance verification test of ALPS (Advanced Liquid Processing System).
+The spilled amount was approx. 2.5 cc and the surface contamination concentration was approx. 206Bq/cm2 according to the measurement by the contamination survey meter.